 Tumble into your very own chalk painted dream and fall in love with this whimsical and wonderful Poppins themed accommodation.

-The room sleeps up to 6 people and features unique Poppins murals, a large screen TV, kitchenette and a double Jacuzzi bath, you will never want to leave our movie-themed hotel in Liverpool.
+The room sleeps up to 6 people and features unique Poppins murals, a large screen TV, kitchenette and a double whirlpool bath, you will never want to leave our movie-themed hotel in Liverpool.

 An actress, model and sex symbol of the 1950s, Marilyn Monroe was an icon of her time.

-Best remembered for her glamour, charm and perhaps the most sensual rendition of ‘happy birthday’ of all time, Monroe starred in numerous blockbuster films.
+Best remembered for her glamour, charm and perhaps the most sensual rendition of ‘happy birthday’ of all time, Monroe was the lead star in numerous blockbuster films.

 But behind the camera lens, Marilyn Monroe wasn’t just the effervescent actress who played the comic ‘dumb blonde’ characters, she was shy, clever and modest.